Medically reviewed by Drugs.com. Last updated on May 5, 2020.

 Special Populations: Hepatic Function Impairment

-In patients with mild hepatic impairment (Child Pugh class A) and moderate impairment (Child Pugh class B), the AUC is increased 2.2 fold and 7.6 fold, respectively, compared to patients with normal hepatic function.
+In patients with mild hepatic impairment (Child-Pugh class A) and moderate impairment (Child-Pugh class B), the AUC is increased 2.2-fold and 7.6-fold, respectively, compared with patients with normal hepatic function.

 Special Populations Note